The fast of Ramadan:

 first light of dawn until sunset.
 1 This is the fourth of

 the five pillars of Islam.

-Since the timing of Ramadan is based on a lunar calendar, it starts about ten or eleven days earlier each year according to the Gregorian Calendar.
-During the early 2010's, it is occurring during summertime when the days are longest.
+Since the timing of Ramadan is based on a lunar calendar, it starts about ten to twelve days earlier each year according to the Gregorian Calendar.
+During the early 2010's, it was occurring during summertime when the days are both the longest and hottest of the year.
 It is particularly onerous for many individuals.

 "O ye who believe!
 Fasting is prescribed to you as it was prescribed

 to those before you, that ye may (learn) self-restraint. ...
 Ramadan is the

 (month) in which was sent down the Qur'an, as a guide to mankind, also

 clear (Signs) for guidance and judgment (between right and wrong).
 So

 every one of you who is present (at his home) during that month should

 spend it in fasting ..."
 Chapter 2, verses 183 and 185.